python-jsonschema/jsonschema/docs/validate.rst

 .. class:: IValidator(schema, types=(), resolver=None, format_checker=None)

-    Arguments:

-        schema (dict):

-            the schema that the validator object will validate with.
+    :argument dict schema: the schema that the validator object will validate with.
 It is assumed to be valid, and providing an invalid schema can lead to undefined behavior.
 See `IValidator.check_schema` to validate a schema first.

-        resolver (RefResolver):

-            an instance of `RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
+    :argument resolver: an instance of `RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
 If unprovided, one will be created.

-        format_checker (FormatChecker):
+    :argument format_checker: an instance of `FormatChecker`

-            a format checker whose `FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
+        whose `FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
 If unprovided, no validation will be done for :validator:`format`.

-        types (dict or collections.Iterable of 2-tuples):
+    :argument types:
         .. deprecated:: 2.7.0

-                Use `TypeChecker.redefine` and `jsonschema.validators.extend`
+            Use `TypeChecker.redefine` and
-                instead of this argument.
+            `jsonschema.validators.extend` instead of this argument.

                 See `validating-types` for details.

         If used, this overrides or extends the list of known types when validating the :validator:`type` property.

         What is provided should map strings (type names) to class objects that will be checked via `isinstance`.

     .. attribute:: META_SCHEMA